jmar777/redux-cake/README.md

 import { createStore, compose, applyMiddleware } from 'redux';
 import { reduxCake, combineReducers } from 'redux-cake';
 import thunk from 'redux-thunk';
-import promiseMiddleware from 'redux-promise-middleware';

 const store = createStore(combineReducers({}), compose(
   reduxCake,
-  applyMiddleware(promiseMiddleware, thunk)
+  applyMiddleware(thunk)
 ));
 ```

-Once your store is created, you're free to start calling `addSlice()` and `removeSlice()` to manage your state slices as needed.
+Once your store is created, you're free to start calling [`addSlice()`](#addslicekey-reducer) and [`removeSlice()`](#removeslicekey) to manage your state slices as needed.

 ## API

 ### `reduxCake`

 This is the [store enhancer](https://github.com/reactjs/redux/blob/master/docs/Glossary.md#store-enhancer) that enables the dynamic adding and removing of state slices.
-You don't need to do anything with this other than provide it `createStore()`, as shown in the [getting started](#getting-started) section.
+You don't need to do anything with this other than pass it `createStore()`, as shown in the [getting started](#getting-started) section.

 ### `combineReducers(reducers)`

-Accepts an object whose keys represent slices of states, where the corresponding values are reducing functions for their respective slices.
+Accepts an object whose keys represent slices of state, where the corresponding values are reducing functions for their respective slices.
+If this is a new concept to you, you should read the documentation for [Redux's default `combineReducers`](http://redux.js.org/docs/api/combineReducers.html) implementation.
+Ours is a wrapper around Redux's that retains API compatability.

-This is just a wrapper around [redux's default `combineReducers`](http://redux.js.org/docs/api/combineReducers.html) implementation.
-While it behaves the same, _it is important that you actually use this one_, as we need to intercept actions as they pass through.

 Note that you can can still use this to provide initial/static state slices upon store creation, just like you normally would.